0xBoringWozniak/geneticOptimizer/README.md

 ### About an algorithm
 This programme approximately calculates a minimum or a maximum of function with two parameters based on genetic algorithm.
-Each individual is one chromosome (x, y) and because of it an individual and a chromosome have the same meaning, a generation consists of parts where one part is 4 individuals, as consequence, a number of chromosomes is multiple of 4.
+Each individual is one chromosome (x, y), so, individual and a chromosome have the same meaning; a generation consists of parts where one part is 4 individuals, as consequence, a number of individs is multiple of 4.

 A genetic algorithm makes crossovering in each part separately after what appends it to a generation.
 A crossover principle is:

 (x_better, y_best), (y_better, y_best), (x_best, y_better), (x_best, y_good)

 where (x_best, y_best), (x_better, y_better), (x_good, y_good) are selected individs.
-A mutation can be chosen randomly in any gens (it can be configured in method startGA_with_statistics).
-A zero-generation fill with random float numbers in [-chromosomes_number / 2, chromosomes_number).
+A mutatuin range define a "power" of the mutated genes: mutations_range ~ 1 / generation's number

 # It is planned: